 Step Two: Storage Containers for the Expressed Milk

 One of the most important parts of storing milk is having proper storage containers.
 Breast milk storage bags or food-grade containers are appropriate for the storage of freshly expressed milk.
-The CDC recommends that you avoid using bottles that have the recycle number 7 on them because that symbol means the plastic may contain BPA.
+The CDC recommends avoiding using bottles with the recycle number 7 on them because that symbol means the plastic may contain BPA.
 It’s also important that you avoid storing breast milk in containers (including bottle liners) that are not made with the intent of storing milk.
 We want to make sure your beautiful baby is getting safely stored breast milk that you worked so hard on!

 Step Three: Recommended Storage Time According to Temperatures

-It’s important to note that while freezing your breast milk will help it to last almost indefinitely, following these guidelines will help ensure your baby is getting the best quality milk possible!
+It’s important to note that while freezing your breast milk will help it last almost indefinitely, following these guidelines will help ensure your baby gets the best quality milk possible!

 Tips